-A Standard Jobis great for assets that have consumable items, like tyres.
-A flat tyre cannot be predicted where it doesn’t happen after a certain amount of time or kilometres, therefore you are unable to create a maintenance schedule for changing a flat tyre.
+A Standard Job is great for assets that have consumable items, like tyres.
+A flat tyre cannot be predicted as it won’t go flat according to the quantity of hours or kilometres that the tyre has done, therefore you are unable to create a maintenance schedule for changing a flat tyre.

-A typical Standard Job template will include the instructions on the job, any safety notes, spare parts to be used, task list, estimated hours for the task etc. Prior to carrying out the work, a Standard job for the work to be done is looked up and raised, creating a work order carrying over all the details specified on the template.
+A typical Standard Job template will include the instructions on the job, any safety notes, spare parts to be used, task list, estimated hours for the task etc. Prior to carrying out the work, a Standard Job for the work to be done is looked up and raised, creating a work order carrying over all the details specified on the template.
 This order is then listed in your work order listing, ready for work to be carried out and captured.
-It is important to remember that a standard Job can only be turned into a work order when it has been triggered unlike other Preventative Maintenance Types that work off a pre-defined schedule.
+It is important to remember that a Standard Job can only be turned into a work order when it has been triggered by manual action or based off of inspection answers, unlike other Preventative Maintenance Types that work off a pre-defined schedule.

 A Standard Job’s Details

 Once you have created a Standard Job you will see that is will still appear in the Preventative Maintenance Listing, but if you run the Activator it will not appear there.
 You will need to select Standard Job at the bottom of the screen in the Preventative Maintenance Listing and then raise a work order against the standard Job each time you need to perform the task

 To recap, Standard Jobs should be used for any job which you believe may need to have a Work Order raised again in the future, however not on a set frequency.
 Standard Jobs will cover all of those repetitive jobs.